codekow/G-010S-AP/README.md

-# G-010S-A
+# G-010S-A / G010S-P

 ## Introduction

-This repository is meant to gather all available information on the G-010S-A GPON SFP, including firmware(s) and modifications.
+This repository is meant to gather all available information on the G-010S-A and G010S-P GPON SFP, including known firmware(s) and modifications.

+Please use authoritative sources and known hashes to verify your firmware.
+The license associated with this repo does not represent software included in binary files (firmware).

+## Backup

+Before making any changes to your device it is best to [make a backup](docs/BACKUP.md).

 ## Compatibility and Known Issues